batteries-included/batteries-included/static/src/content/post/cloudcast-faan-platform.md

    source in building tools but also acknowledges the challenges in using open source for platforms that require more opinionated choices.

-## Connect with Elliott Clark and Batteries Included:
+## Connect with Elliott Clark and Batteries Included

 These insights are just a tip of the iceberg.
 To dive deeper into the world of platform engineering and learn more about Batteries Included, visit their website at [batteriesincl.com](https://www.batteriesincl.com/).
-You can also reach out to Elliott directly via email at elliott@batteriesincl.com or [Linkedin](https://www.linkedin.com/in/elliottnclark/).
+You can also reach out to Elliott directly via email at <elliott@batteriesincl.com> or [Linkedin](https://www.linkedin.com/in/elliottnclark/).